vikaschandak/tvseries-updater/README.md

 * Clone/Download this repository as zip file on your local machine.
 * Extract the zip file in your working directory.
 * In [emailinfo.txt](emailinfo.txt), enter space separated email id and password from which you want to recieve mail and save it.
 * In [sqlinfo.txt](sqlinfo.txt), enter space separated username and password of your Mysql database and save it.

+**Points to consider while entering email address:**
+* The account associated with the given email address should have [2-Step Verification](https://myaccount.google.com/signinoptions/two-step-verification) **TURNED OFF**.
+* The account associated with the given email address should have [Access to less secure apps](https://myaccount.google.com/lesssecureapps) **TURNED ON**.

 ## Running
 Open command prompt(for windows) or terminal(for linux) in the present directory, and run the [updater.py](updater.py) file.
 Example: